drewbaker/wp-easy/README.md

 ### Global Styles & Scripts

-In all templates and components (but not layouts) you have access to Single File Component style block, and the abibility ti `@import` some useful media queries.
+In all templates and components (but not layouts) you have access to Single File Component style block, and the ability to use some useful media queries.
 Like so:

 ```
 <style>
-@import 'media-queries'; // This is needed!

 .example {
     background: red;